-- In the event of a change in a domestic individual's working office, the individual should make the NRD Submission for a Location of Employment Change in accordance with Regulation 33-109. - Under Regulation 11-102, a foreign firm registered in a non-principal passport jurisdiction before [insert effective date of Part 6 of Regulation 11-102] must submit on or before [insert date that is 30 days after effective date of Part 6 of Regulation 11-102] the information about its principal jurisdiction in Form 33-109F6 in accordance with Regulation 33-109 to identify its principal regulator.
+- In the event of a change in a domestic individual's working office, the individual should make the NRD Submission for a Location of Employment Change in accordance with Regulation 33-109. - Under Regulation 11-102, a foreign firm registered in a non-principal passport jurisdiction before September 28, 2009 must submit the information required in item 2.2(b) of Form 33-109F6 by submitting a Form 33-109F5 on or before October 28, 2009.
 A foreign firm may make its submission to a non-principal passport regulator by giving it only to its principal regulator.
-The submission should be made in a format other than NRD format.
-Foreign firms should refer to Appendix B of Policy Statement 33-109 for guidance on how to make this submission in non-NRD format. - Under Regulation 11-102, the principal regulator for a foreign individual is the same as the principal regulator for the individual's sponsoring firm.
+Foreign firms should refer to Appendix B of Policy Statement 33-109 for guidance on how to make this submission. - Under Regulation 11-102, the principal regulator for a foreign individual is the same as the principal regulator for the individual's sponsoring firm.
 For that reason, the foreign individual is not required to make a submission to identify the individual's principal regulator.